eclipse-archived/ceylon-lang.org/documentation/1.3/reference/tool/config.md

 #### `SYSTEM` repository

-The system repository holds the modules necessary to use the ceylon tools, for example the compiler and language module.
+The system repository holds the modules necessary to use the ceylon tools, for example, the compiler and language module.
 By default it is located in the `repo` directory of the ceylon installation.

 <!-- lang:none -->
     [repository "SYSTEM"]